Professional Reviews

 • Check if it blocks malicious sites.
 I also recommend choosing a VPN ad blocker that can prevent you from accessing malicious links in addition to blocking ads — all of my top picks can block access to shady sites.

-• Test for fast speeds.
-All VPNs slow down your connection due to the encryption process and the distance that your data needs to travel to get routed through the VPN servers.
-However, quality VPNs minimize the speed loss to a point where you’ll barely notice any latency.
+• Look for speedy connections.
+Every VPN has the potential to reduce your connection speed due to the encryption procedure and the distance your data has to travel through the VPN servers.
+Nonetheless, top-notch VPNs lessen the speed reduction to a level where you’ll barely perceive any lag.

 • Find a VPN with easy-to-use apps.
 You should only go with VPNs that have easy-to-install apps that make it simple to enable the ad-blocking feature and connect to a VPN server.